Edinburgh and Northern Railway: Dunfermline branch

 In 1850 the Stirling and Dunfermline Railway opened the majority of its line, between Dunfermline and Alloa, opening up a considerable further extent of the West Fife coalfield.
 It had opened the short section from Dunfermline to Oakley, where there was a colliery, in 1849.
 In 1852 it extended from Alloa to Stirling, joining there with the Scottish Central Railway and forming an alternative route for West Fife coal to reach Central Scotland, via Stirling.

-The Stirling and Dunfermline Railway was vested in the Edinburgh and Glasgow Railway by Act of 28 June 1858.
+The Stirling and Dunfermline Railway was vested in the Edinburgh and Glasgow Railway by the Edinburgh and Glasgow and Stirling and Dunfermline Railways Act 1858 (21 & 22 Vict. c. lxiv) of 28 June 1858.

 Sunday trains

 Sunday trains were introduced from December 1848.
-This resulted in constant criticism at subsequent Shareholders' Meetings from convinced sabbatarians.
+This resulted in constant criticism at subsequent shareholders' meetings from convinced Sabbatarians.